-So far I have only found Macrochaetus subquadratus in the Simmelried, where the species is rare and I only find specimens sporadically.
-I usually find the specimens between floating plant masses.
+So far I have only found Macrochaetus subquadratus in the Simmelried and the Paradieswiesen, where the species is rare and I only find specimens sporadically.
+I found the specimens between floating plant masses.

-Macrochaetus subquadratus is very strikingly shaped and stands out even at small magnifications due to its 14 long dorsal spines.
+Macrochaetus subquadratus is very strikingly shaped and stands out even at small magnifications due to its 14 long dorsal spines (s. figs. 2 a-b, 3 and 5).
 The entire lorica is rigid and armed with small teeth in addition to the long spines.
 The lorica is also clearly granulated.
-The ventral side is flat.
+The ventral side is flat with a distinct pattern of granules and small spine at the anterior margin of the lorica (s. fig. 4).

 There are about 10 species within the genus Macrochaetus, all of which have loricae with long spines.
 It is therefore important to examine the number and position of these spines in detail in order to determine the exact species.
-In the Simmelried I have so far only found Macrochaetus subquadratus, which also seems to be the most common species in Central Europe.
+So far I have found only Macrochaetus subquadratus, which seems to be the most common species in Central Europe.

 Fig. 1 a-d:Macrochaetus subquadratus.
 L = 163 µm.
 A freely swimming specimen from dorsal (a-c) and ventral (d).
 Obj.
 40 X.